Participant-Directed Services

 You must:

-• Work with your support broker to develop a person-centered service plan.
+• Work with your PDS case manager to develop a person-centered service plan.

 • Follow the person-centered service plan.